Putbus, with its unique character, is a nice outing for a change from the beach resorts on the island of Rugen.

 Prince Wilhelm Malte and Putbus

-The city looks as it does thanks to Wilhelm Malte, the Prince of Putbus, who lived 1783 – 1854.
+The city looks as it does, thanks to Wilhelm Malte, the Prince of Putbus, who lived from 1783 – 1854.

-Wilhelm Malte built a castle in Putbus and he also had the famous Hunting Lodge in Granitz in Granitz built too.
+Wilhelm Malte built a castle in Putbus and made the famous Hunting Lodge in Granitz.
 However, Castle Putbus was destroyed by the East German regime after World War II.